muffinresearch/jdoc-simple-template/README.md

 3. Either leave the subset drop-down as 'Western Latin (Default)', or, if we decide we need more glyphs, than change it to 'No Subsetting'.
 4. Click the 'DOWNLOAD @FONT-FACE KIT' button.
 5. For each typeface variant we plan to use, copy the 'eot', 'svg' and 'woff' files into the 'templates/default/static/fonts' directory.

+## How is this template different from the default?

+It features some minor customizations so it can:

+1. Be used standalone
+2. So it doesn't have duplicated `h1`s when using the JSDoc feature to import a project `README.md`.